Words by ITV News Senior Producer Roohi Hasan

 Another source has told us these were indeed part of an initial draft of the review they had seen.

-ITV News' found that they believed deployment in high risk roles and discrimination were major contributing factors to their colleagues dying at a rate seven times higher than their non BAME colleagues.
+ITV News' own survey of 2,000 BAME NHS workers found that they believed deployment in high risk roles and discrimination were major contributing factors to their colleagues dying at a rate seven times higher than their non BAME colleagues.

 A Public Health England spokesperson told ITV News: "On Tuesday, PHE published the rapid data review and this has been published in full.
 This was contributed to by Professor Kevin Fenton alongside a wide variety of PHE colleagues.